lucianhanga/docu/node/express.md

 The request-response cycle is initiated by the client.
 The client sends a request to the server.
 The server receives the request and sends a response back to the client.
 The client receives the response and sends another request.
 The cycle continues.

-When express layer is hit with an requrest a `reqest` and `response` object are created.
+When express layer is hit with an request a `request` and `response` object are created.
 The request object is populated with data from the request.
 The response object is populated with methods that can be used to send a response back to the client.

 To be able to process the data middleware is needed.
 Middleware is a function that has access to the request and response objects.
 Middleware can be used to process the request, send a response, or call the next middleware in the stack.